 CT will apply to:

-all businesses and individuals conducting business activities under a commercial license in the UAE free zone businesses (The UAE CT regime will continue to honor the CT incentives currently being offered to free zone businesses that comply with all regulatory requirements and that do not conduct business set up in the UAE’s mainland.)
+All businesses and individuals conducting business activities under a commercial licence in the UAE free zone businesses (The UAE CT regime will continue to honour the CT incentives currently being offered to free zone businesses that comply with all regulatory requirements and that do not conduct business set up in the UAE’s mainland.)

 Foreign entities and individuals only if they conduct a trade or business in the UAE in an ongoing or regular manner.

 Businesses engaged in real estate management, construction, development, agency and brokerage activities.

 Below are the rules regarding exemptions from the corporate tax.

 Businesses engaged in the extraction of natural resources are exempt from CT as these businesses will remain subject to the current Emirate level corporate taxation.